Joseph Harrison Jr.: Personal

 Harrison married Sarah Poulter of New York City on December 15, 1836, and they had seven children—William, Henry and Annie, born in Philadelphia; Alice, Marie and Theodore, born in Saint Petersburg; and Clara, born in Philadelphia following their return from Russia.

 In the midst of the Civil War, Harrison chaired the Fine Arts Committee for the Great Central Fair of the U.S. Sanitary Commission.
-The June 7 to 28, 1864 exposition was organized to raise money for medicine and supplies for Union hospitals.
+The June 7 to 28, 1864 exposition was organized to raise money for medicine, bandages and supplies for Union hospitals.
 Most of Philadelphia's Logan Square was covered by a temporary building, and Philadelphians lent paintings and sculptures from their private collections.
 "The picture gallery is nearly 500 feet long and is now hung with more than 1,000 of the finest pictures in the country. … [It] has never been equalled in modern works anywhere not even in Europe. … The Fine Arts gallery is a separate exhibition at .25 cts admission.
 Our rects [receipts] have been since the opening nearly $1,500 per day."
 President Lincoln and his family attended on June 16.
 Over its three weeks, the fair raised more than $1,000,000.

 Harrison served as one of the ten original members of the Fairmount Park Commission, and advocated for building an art museum atop Lemon Hill (the hill behind Boathouse Row).
 "If we as a nation are to keep pace with the civilization and refinement of the older states of the Christian world, we too, must have our free Art Galleries and Museums, owned by, enjoyed by, and cared for by the people."
 In the 1920s, the Philadelphia Museum of Art was built atop an adjacent hill, Fairmount.
-He served as a Director of the Pennsylvania Academy of the Fine Arts for fifteen years, and donated $10,000 toward construction of its 1876 building.
+Harrison served as a Director of the Pennsylvania Academy of the Fine Arts for fifteen years, and donated $10,000 toward construction of its 1876 building.

 Following five years of a debilitating illness, Harrison died in Philadelphia, on March 27, 1874.
 He left an Estate valued at up to nine million dollars.
 Many of the most important American works in his art collection came to the Pennsylvania Academy of the Fine Arts in 1878, and more came following Sarah Poulton Harrison's death, on July 21, 1906.

 The bookplate Harrison used for his library may give a clue to his personal philosophy.
-It featured a crane with outstretched wings, and a Latin quote from Cicero about authenticity.
-"Esse quam videri" translates roughly as "Be, rather than seem."
+It featured a crane with outstretched wings, and a Latin quote from Cicero about authenticity: "Esse quam videri" translates roughly as "Be, rather than seem."